NAVIS: A LAMMPS-Python framework for efficient computation of nanochannel velocity and thermal interfacial slip: Computational Methodology

 \subsection{Post-processing}

 After obtaining adequate data from the EMD simulations, as described in the previous section, we advance to the post-processing stage.
 In this stage, the data obtained from the EMD simulations are used to calculate the interfacial friction coefficient and/or Kapitza resistance.
 The workflow to extract the corresponding parameters are: \begin{enumerate} \item Perform the time correlation for the simulation data sets. \begin{enumerate} \item Navier friction coefficient: Perform auto-correlation of the center-of-mass slab velocity dataset and cross-correlation between the force component and slab velocity datasets (Algorithm~\ref{alg:corr}).
 The function defined in Algorithm~\ref{alg:corr} takes as input the total time series data for the quantities whose correlations are to be computed.
 The total time series is divided into \textit{no\_of\_sets} independent blocks, and the final correlation data is the average over these independent blocks.
 The output of this function consists of the raw time correlation data and the normalized correlation data.
+At present the numerical computation of the auto(cross)-correlation functions (Algorithm~\ref{alg:corr}) has a computational complexity of $\mathcal{O}(N^2)$.
+This step can be further accelerated to $\mathcal{O}(N\ \mathrm{ln}\ N)$ by evaluating the correlations via the Wiener-Khintchin theorem together with the Fast Fourier Transform~\cite{press2007numerical}. \item Kapitza resistance: Perform autocorrelation between the temperature difference data set and cross-correlation between the heat flux-temperature difference data set.
+The correlation analysis follows the same procedure and data-blocking approach outlined for the Navier friction coefficient in Algorithm~\ref{alg:corr}. \end{enumerate} \item Transform the correlation functions into the Laplace domain (Algorithm~\ref{alg:laplace}).
+Lines 6 and 7 of Algorithm~\ref{alg:laplace} correspond to performing a numerical Laplace transform of a function $f(t)$. \item Compute the hydrodynamic friction/thermal resistance, \begin{enumerate} \item Navier friction coefficient: The Laplace transforms of the correlation functions are passed to the function(s) defined in Algorithm~\ref{alg:fricCoeff}, where the function returns the value of the zero-frequency friction kernel $\zeta_{0}$, which, when divided by the wall surface area, will provide the interfacial friction coefficient ($\xi_{0}$). \item Kapitza resistance: The Laplace transform of the correlation functions are passed to the functions, defined in Algorithm~\ref{fun_kap}, where the function returns the value of the Kapitza resistance, $R_k$. \end{enumerate} \end{enumerate}